Cyril Axelrod: Biography

-Cyril Axelrod was born as Sheftil ben Avram Abba on 24 February 1942 in Johannesburg, South Africa.
+Cyril Axelrod was born as Sheftil Binyamin ben Avram Abba on 24 February 1942 in Johannesburg, South Africa.
 He was born profoundly deaf to hearing parents who were Orthodox Jewish.
 His grandfather was a rabbi, and his parents spoke Yiddish, with little knowledge of English.

 He attended St. Vincent's School for the Deaf in Johannesburg.

 As a young man he planned to become a rabbi, but after a difficult spiritual journey, converted to Catholicism in 1965.
 From 1962 to 1965 he studied accounting and became a certified bookkeeper.
 He decided to become a priest when he noticed fellow deaf people at Mass who could not understand what the priest was saying.
 From 1965 to 1966 he traveled to the U.S., studying philosophy at Gallaudet College and Catholic University of America.
 Axelrod trained for the priesthood at St. John Vianney Seminary in Pretoria, South Africa, and was ordained in Johannesburg in November 1970.
 At the time, he was the second born-deaf person to be initiated.

 His new parish would consist of the deaf people throughout South Africa, using eight indigenous sign languages.
 He entered the Redemptorist order in 1975.
 Axelrod was dismayed to find black deaf children in South Africa, some as old as 15, who were unable to read, write or sign as a result of discriminatory education policies.
 Axelrod also encouraged the adoption of one universal sign language in South Africa to promote opportunities for black deaf South Africans.
 Defying apartheid, he established multiple multiracial institutions, including a school for deaf children in Soweto, a hostel for deaf homeless people in Pretoria, and an employment center in Cape Town.